SamNibouche/Canavalia/readme.md

 Use 'SAS code for Analysis of diversity indexes.md' for computation and analysis of diversity indexes with SAS 9.3.<br />
 Use 'SAS code for Analysis of FTI and manual weeding.md' for analysis of Treatment Frequency Index and number of manual weeding data with SAS 9.3.<br />
 Use 'SAS code for Analysis of yield.md' for analysis of yield with SAS 9.3.<br />
+Use 'AS code for borer damage analysis.md' for analysis of borer damage with SAS 9.3.